SirJson/VolMan/README.md

 # VolMan
-Controlling ALSA Mixer remotely
+VolMan is a tiny .NET Core 3.1 WinForms application that can control the volume of the Unix devices using ALSA and Python.

-Not exactly perfect code but maybe an starting point or example for someone else.
+I wrote this application many to scratch my own itch that is why the UI is written in C# and WinForms.
+The "Protocol" if you want to call it like that is platform agnostic.

-volman.py is the server that should have ALSA running.
+Improvements can be made with the daemon, Python was choosen for prototyping and might not be the best for the task at hand.
+Also making the frontend more multi platform friendly  would be a big improvement as well as documenting the protocol.

-VolControl is a WinForms application that can control the volume of the device that is running volman.py
+## Usage

-## Example Usage
+Run unix/volman.py on the ALSA Host output you want to control.
+That host script can run anywhere as long it can receive data on TCP Port 5055.

-I use the python script (volman.py) on my audio pi to avoid adjusting my amplifier when switching audio sources.
+### Real world example

-Now I can control the volume of all sources within one app without modifying the output of each device individually on each switch.
+I use the python script (volman.py) on my Raspberry Pi in my sound system to avoid adjusting my amplifier when switching between audio sources.